asarantsev/Yeo-Johnson/README.md

 # Yeo-Johnson
-Yeo-Johnson transform of log annual volatility for objective Bayes inference
+Yeo-Johnson transform of log annual volatility for objective Bayes inference.

+See each data file for